-A. Condition and maintain all materials and surfaces that contact repair material to between 35°F and 90°F (2°C and 32°C), but optimally between 55°F and 75°F (13°C and 24°C) whenever possible.
-Shade from direct sunlight as necessary.
-[When faster strength gain is required at low temperatures, or longer working time is required at high temperatures, revise the temperature range above as appropriate and refer to detailed conditioning procedures for Cold Weather or Hot Weather Repairs, PART F - EXTREME WEATHER CONDITIONS.]
+A. Condition and maintain all materials and surfaces that contact repair material to between 35°F or 45°F depending on the product and 90°F (2°C or 7°C and 32°C), but optimally between 55°F and 75°F (13°C and 24°C) whenever possible.
+Shade from direct sunlight, as necessary.

+[When faster strength gain is required at low temperatures, or longer working time is required at high temperatures, revise the temperature range above as appropriate and refer to detailed conditioning procedures for Cold Weather or

+Hot Weather Repairs, PART F - EXTREME WEATHER CONDITIONS.]